 4.3.1 Test Strategy

 Functional testing will be the main form of testing for this cycle.
 Due to the nature of the pipeline, which is dependent on development team inputs in the form of source code, and by which the source code is also dependent on said pipeline to build, test, and deploy it, testing is conducted when pipeline run(s) are initiated, either manually or automatically.
 Test cases will be designed to represent use-case scenarios as by DevSecOps personnel and other development project stakeholders.
 The test suite shall be validated to ensure that coverage is satisfactory for features and possible scenarios including positive and negative cases when possible, and permutations of selectable options.
 The actual results shall be compared to expected results to determine test case outcome in a later Test Report.
+At the time of this writing, development team is in the process of automating their testing requirements including unit and end-to-end tests.
+The automated testing may not be completed during this project which will be considered for the future works.

 4.3.2 Proposed Test Cases